Catherine de' Medici's patronage of the arts: Literature

 Catherine believed in the humanist ideal of the learned Renaissance prince whose power depended on letters as well as arms, and she was familiar with the writing of Erasmus, among others, on the subject.
 She enjoyed and collected books, and moved the royal collection to the Louvre, her principal residence.
 She delighted in the company of learned men and women, and her court was highly literary.
 Her government officials, such as secretary-of-state Nicolas de Neufville, seigneur de Villeroy, whose wife translated the epistles of Ovid, were perfectly at home in literary circles.
 When she could find the time, Catherine occasionally wrote verses herself, which she would show to the court poets.
 Her reading was not entirely highbrow, however.
 A superstitious woman, she believed implicitly in astrology and soothsaying, and her reading matter included The Book of Sibyls and the almanacs of Nostradamus.

 Catherine patronised poets such as Pierre de Ronsard, Rémy Belleau, Jean-Antoine de Baïf, and Jean Dorat, who wrote verses, scripts, and associated literature for her court festivals, and for public events such as royal entries and royal weddings.
-Catherine even had Ronsard write a poem to Elizabeth of England, honouring a new peace treaty.
+Catherine even had Ronsard write a poem to Elizabeth I of England, honouring a new peace treaty.
 These poets were part of a group sometimes known as the Pléiade, who forged a vernacular French literature on Greek and Latin models.
 They gave form to their interest in ancient poetry in vers mesurés, a metric system that aspired to imitate classical poetic rhythms.
 Catherine de' Medici was also interested in Italian literature: Tasso presented his Rinaldo to her, and Aretino eulogised her as "woman and goddess serene and pure, the majesty of beings human and divine".